Through the market's evolution, Camso, formerly Camoplast Solideal, drove innovation. Let's have a look back!

 Tires have been part of this evolution

 Today forklift fleet managers have a multitude of tire options to choose from.
 So, what's the difference between a pneumatic and a resilient forklift tire?
 At its core, the pneumatic tire consists of layers of rubberized fabric called plies.
 Plies extend diagonally in alternating directions across the tire and build up the tire carcass.
 Bundles of high carbon steel wires form beads and serve to secure the tire on the rim.
 An abrasion resistant rubber tread and sidewalls protect the casing.
 Finally a rubber inner tube allows for inflation of the tire to the specified pressure.
-Examples of these are the Solideal Hauler LT and the Solideal ED+ tires.

 Resilient tires (also known as solid tires or pneumatic shaped solids) were developed as a flat free solution to the pneumatic tire.
 The two-layer resilient tire is built from an inner heel layer comprised of a hard rubber compound and an outer tread layer made of an abrasion resistant rubber compound for long tire life.
 The three-layer resilient tire features a third middle layer.
 Here a special, softer rubber compound layer is added to maximize shock absorption to mimic the cushioning of a pneumatic and reduce internal tire temperatures.
 The Solideal Xtreme and Magnum are examples of a resilient tire.